wellscrosby/MRGHoloOcean/docs/usage/performance.rst

 :ref:`configuration block <configuration-block>` for the ``RGBCamera`` set the ``CaptureWidth`` and ``CaptureHeight``.

-See :class:`~holodeck.sensors.RGBCamera` for more details.
+See :class:`~holoocean.sensors.RGBCamera` for more details.

 Changing ticks per capture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~